marigold-dev/training-dapp-2/README.md

 It is not really needed to do a `Record`, but we wanted to introduce [object structure manipulation](https://ligolang.org/docs/language-basics/maps-records#records)

-`Tezos.self_address` is a native function that return the currently running contract address.
+`Tezos.get_self_address` is a native function that return the currently running contract address.
 Have a look on [Tezos native functions](https://ligolang.org/docs/reference/current-reference)

 Then compile your contract